cloudflavor/wekan-k8s/README.md

-# wekan-k8s
+#### Wekan on kubernetes

-wekan on kubernetes
+This installation asumes you have a DNS that can resolve kubernetes services installed on your cluster.